The Science Behind EMDR: How It Works and Why

 The Evidence: What Research Shows About EMDR

-EMDR is one of the most researched psychotherapy approaches for trauma treatment.
-Here’s what the science tells us:
+EMDR is one of the most researched approaches in its field.
+Here’s what the science tells us about therapist-led EMDR in clinical settings:

-Multiple randomized controlled trials (the gold standard in research) show that EMDR therapy significantly reduces PTSD symptoms.
-The American Psychological Association, the World Health Organization, and the Department of Veterans Affairs recognize EMDR as an effective treatment for trauma.
+Multiple randomized controlled trials (the gold standard in research) show that therapist-led EMDR significantly reduces PTSD symptoms.
+The American Psychological Association, the World Health Organization, and the Department of Veterans Affairs recognize therapist-led EMDR as an effective treatment for trauma when administered by a trained professional.

 Speed of Results

-Research indicates that EMDR often works more quickly than traditional talk therapies for trauma.
+Research indicates that therapist-led EMDR often works more quickly than traditional talk approaches for addressing difficult experiences.
 This efficiency may be because EMDR directly targets the brain’s information processing system rather than requiring extensive verbal processing.

 Long-Term Benefits